Applications to study abroad in 2023/24 have now closed.

 Once you have been allocated a place to study abroad, you will then need to complete your allocated host institution’s external application procedures.

-Either the Erasmus & Study Abroad Office or your Study Abroad Coordinator (depending on the host institution you have been allocated to) will provide you with comprehensive information and full support.
+The partner is likely to send you the application details direct, and the Study Abroad Office and or your Study Abroad Coordinator can provide you with support to complete.
 Further details are provided you have formally accepted your offer to study abroad.

 All overseas travel is subject to the laws and immigration rules of the jurisdiction to which you are travelling.
-If you believe you may be prevented from travelling to a particular country, please notify the Erasmus & Study Abroad office as soon as possible.
+If you believe you may be prevented from travelling to a particular country, please notify the Study Abroad Office as soon as possible.

 Things to Consider Before You Apply

-Studying abroad is a big commitment, but there an incredible number of benefits to doing so.
-Making the commitment to study abroad is often the hardest decision of all, so understanding why you want to study abroad and what you want to gain from the experience will help you at every stage of the process.
+Studying abroad is a big commitment, but there a lot of benefits in doing so.
+Making the commitment to study abroad can often be the hardest decision of all, so understanding why you want to study abroad and what you want to gain from the experience will help you at every stage of the process.

 1. Why do you want to Study Abroad?